adgang/react-typescript-snowpack/README.md

 We notice that even git commands are triggering updates to the page.
 To make snowpack ignore changes in `.git` folder, we add a config file `snowpack.config.js`.
 We annotate the config object for typescript information in vscode.

 To make this step easier, generate a config file first with `npx snowpack init` and then add configure excludes option to `node_modules` and `.git` folders.

+## 5. Add javascript file
+Have dev tools open on browser and add a js file `index.js` and src it in the html.
+The file loads as can be evidenced by log.